Maverick (film): Plot

 In the American Old West, gambler Bret Maverick is on his way to a major five-card draw poker tournament being held on the paddle steamer Lauren Belle, intending to prove he is the best card player alive.
-Short $3,000 of the $25,000 tournament entry fee, Maverick travels to the town of Crystal River, to collect on debts and accrue poker winnings.
+Short $3,000 of the $25,000 tournament entry fee, Maverick travels to the town of Crystal River to collect on debts and accrue poker winnings.
 During one game, he encounters the ill-tempered gambler Angel and young con artist Annabelle Bransford.
 He wins a massive pot from Angel, but is forced to flee without his winnings.

 Maverick and Bransford share a stagecoach with Marshal Zane Cooper, and together the three set out of Crystal River.
 They narrowly escape a fatal plunge into a ravine after their elderly driver suddenly dies, and later aid a group of missionary settlers who have been robbed by bandits disguised as Indians.
-The settlers offer Maverick a percentage of the recovered money they desperately need to start their mission, while one spinster missionary suggests marriage to Cooper, but both men turn down their offers.
-The trio and the settlers are then suddenly cornered by a large band of real Indians whose leader, Joseph, is an old friend of Maverick; however, no one else in the group is aware of this fact.
+The settlers offer Maverick a percentage of the recovered money they desperately need to start their mission, while one spinster missionary suggests marriage to Cooper, but both men turn down the offers.
+The trio and the settlers are then cornered by a large band of real Indians whose leader, Joseph, is an old friend of Maverick's, but no one else in the group is aware of this.
 Maverick feigns sacrificing himself to allow the others to escape, then tries to collect the $1,000 that Joseph owes him.
-The two swindle a Russian Archduke out of the needed amount with a scheme that "allows" him to hunt and kill an Indian (Maverick, in disguise).
+The two swindle a Russian archduke out of the needed amount with a scheme that "allows" him to hunt and kill an Indian (Maverick, in disguise).

 Still seething over his loss in the Crystal River game, Angel receives a telegram instructing him to stop Maverick.
-Angel and his mercenaries catch Maverick and try to hang him, but he escapes after they have departed.
+Angel and his men catch Maverick and try to hang him, leaving him bound on his horse surrounded by rattlesnakes, but he escapes after they have departed.
 Still $2,000 short, he makes his way to the Lauren Belle and finds Bransford, who is still $4,000 short herself.
-Spotting the Archduke aboard, Maverick poses as a Bureau of Indian Affairs agent investigating the shooting of Indians for game, conning the Archduke out of $6,000 to cover his and Bransford's entry.
+Spotting the archduke aboard, Maverick poses as a Bureau of Indian Affairs agent investigating the shooting of Indians for game, conning the archduke out of $6,000 to cover Bransford and his entry fees.